otagomohio/2019-06-11_GBS_EE/index.md

 sequencing.

 This two day workshop is designed to show how to process GBS/RAD data through hands\-on analysis using the Stacks software pipeline.
-It will be opened by a mini\-symposia where researchers will share experiences using GBS/RADseq to answer questions in their research.
+It will be opened by a mini-symposium where researchers will share experiences using GBS/RADseq to answer questions in their research.